 First developed in 2012 for the Adelaide Metro front ends, BFG has subsequently used this technology to produce anti-ballistic panels for the Queensland Rail New Generation rolling stock front ends, EDI driver desks, and other projects.

-The laminates are a tailored blend of phenolic resin with aramid fibres whose high glass content gives them their anti-ballistic properties.
-They also weight 20% less than comparable materials due to the low densities of the constituent materials.
+Design and construction: The laminates are a tailored blend of phenolic resin with aramid fibres whose high glass content gives them their anti-ballistic properties.
+They also weigh 20% less than comparable materials due to the low densities of the constituent materials.

 The phenolic resin adds high fire resistance performance and low smoke and toxicity benefits.
 The laminates meet the most stringent fire specifications in the world, including BS6853 Category 1A, as well as BR566 and CFR49 ballistic requirements.